 I really do love this time of year and we try to celebrate without spending a whole lot of money.
-Today, I’m going to share with you my favorite top 5 tips for saving money at Christmas.
-Enjoy!
+Today, I’m going to share with you all of my best tips for how to have a frugal Christmas and holiday season.

-BONUS TIP: In order to have a stress free, debt free Christmas I would highly suggest adding up what you spend each season on gifts, baking, supplies, etc. and dividing that by 12 which will give you the amount you should be setting aside each month throughout the year.
-It’s too late in the year to be doing that at this point, but you can still add up what you spend this year to give you a good estimate for next season!
+In order to have a low-stress, debt-free Christmas, I would highly suggest adding up what you spend each season on gifts, baking, supplies, etc. and dividing that by 12 which will give you the amount you should be setting aside each month throughout the year.
+It’s too late in the year to be doing that at this point, but you can still add up what you spend this year to give you a good estimate for next season.

 Stock Up on Food Deals